 Distrust of police persists.
-This Georgia city may show a solution.
+This Georgia city may have a solution.

 In one study of policing spanning three cities in Texas, Arizona, and Massachusetts, researchers saw crime drop by 14% in high-crime areas where officers were trained to be more respectful and communicative.

-In Georgia, the LaGrange Police Department has also shown that better policing is possible and can drive down crime.
-Overall crime has fallen by half.
+In Georgia, the LaGrange Police Department has also shown that better policing is possible and can drive down crime, which has fallen by half.

 “There is good evidence that when interactions with police improve, crime goes down,” says Neil Gross, a sociologist at Colby College.